 When you get a new device, the replace device wizard helps you transfer files, move your backup, and update settings.
-If you are switching from one operating system to another (like going from Windows to OS X), there are some limitations on what can be transferred.
+If you are switching from one operating system to another (like going from Windows to Mac), there are some limitations on what can be transferred.
 This article describes the limitations of replacing a device with a different operating system than your current device.

 If you replace your current device with a device that has a different operating system, the replace device wizard notifies you that "There are some limitations when operating systems don't match".
 These limitations affect what you can transfer and your backup file selection.